imagekit-developer/imagekit-uppy-plugin/README.md

 ```
 # Enable batch upload

-You can use the `limit` parameter to enable batch processing and set the batch size during upload.
-By default, there is no limit, and all upload requests are sent simultaneously.
+You can use the `limit` parameter to enable batch processing and set the batch size for upload.
+By default, all upload requests are sent simultaneously.

+In the following example, the selected files would be uploaded in batches, with each batch having a maximum of 10 files.

 ``` javascript
 import Uppy from '@uppy/core'